 Air Sealing Tips for Hot Humid Climates

-Since we’re heading into the summer, and it may well be a hot one this year, it’s a good time to look at home improvements that can help save energy and make your house more comfortable in those hot, sticky months coming up.
-Air conditioning installers in Miami and other hot, humid climates are going to get a lot of work this summer.
+We’re heading into summer, and it may well be a scorcher this year.
+Now’s a good time to look at home improvements that can help save energy and make your house more comfortable in those hot, sticky months ahead.
+Air conditioning installers in Miami and other hot, humid climates are going to be very busy this summer.
 How can you get the most from your investment in air conditioning?

 The first thing that homeowners and contractors need to understand is that air sealing is really important.
 The most common insulation, fiberglass, doesn’t work very well when air leaks through it.
 It’s actually a pretty good filter for dirt (you may have noticed that it’s used for those cheap furnace filters), when you cut open an old insulated wall you usually see big streaks of dirt where air has been blowing through the insulation for years.
 Not only do air leaks keep the insulation from working, they let lots of humid air into the house, making your air conditioner work harder.
-Tightening up those leaks keeps the house more comfortable, keeps the humidity lower, and saves a lot of energy in the process.
+Tightening up those leaks keeps your home more comfortable, lowers the humidity, and saves lots of energy in the process.

 Finally, make sure that all the insulation is pushed up tight against the subfloor and held in place with skinny metal bars called tiger teeth.
 If you’re really ambitious you could seal and insulate your crawlspace, but that’s a little too involved for this post.

-Finally, we need to fix up the ceiling.
+Last, we need to fix up the ceiling.
 This is where we usually get the most air leakage, particularly in the summer.
 Go up in your attic and start pulling the insulation away from the walls, pipes, wires, and any other openings in the ceiling.
-Seal those holes the same way you did the ones in the floor, making sure that you get all of them.
-You should also seal the crack between drywall and the wood wall at the top – that’s a big air leak in most houses.
+Seal those holes the same way you did the ones in the floor, making sure that you get them all.
+You should also seal the crack between drywall and the wood wall at the top – a big air leak in most houses.
 But the biggest ceiling leak is the attic stair or access hatch.
-You can build or buy a nice foam box to seal over the top of them, but you have to be careful about putting them back every time you go into the attic.
+You can build or buy a nice foam box to seal over the top of them, but you have to be careful about putting it back every time you go into the attic.

-If you’re not interested in taking on this project yourself, think about hiring a weatherization contractor to inspect the house and make the repairs for you.
+Not interested in taking on this project yourself?
+Think about hiring a weatherization contractor to inspect the house and make the repairs for you.
 If you’re lucky, your local utility may offer rebates for doing improvements like these – you can be more comfortable, save energy, and get a little money back in your pocket.